 The Schuyler vaccine clinic will have Vaccines for Children, and COVID19 vaccines available, in addition to the adult vaccines.

 - Vaccines are tested and monitored.
 Vaccines go through years of testing before the Food and Drug Administration (FDA) licenses them for use.
 Both the CDC and FDA continue to track the safety of all licensed vaccines.

 - Vaccine side effects are usually mild and go away in a few days.
 The most common side effects include soreness, redness, or swelling where the shot was given.
 Severe side effects are very rare.

 - Vaccines are one of the safest ways to protect your health.
-Talk with your doctor about the vaccines you should safely receive based on your health or other conditions.
+Talk with your healthcare provider about the vaccines you should receive based on your health or other conditions.